How Our CSA Works

 *More herbs!
 Everyday!

-*Can or freeze for winter.
-We love to freeze basil pesto, greens, and string beans.
+*Put some food away for winter!
+We love to freeze basil pesto, tomato sauce, cooking greens, and string beans, to name a few.

 *Fill the “root cellar” with storage crops at the end of the season for winter eating.